 Maybe that connects with you and maybe that doesn’t.

 When I started this blog I didn’t really have any intention of sharing about my faith.

 I love and accept everyone and didn’t want to deter readers based on my religious beliefs.

-However, as I grow and mature my faith has become the most important thing in my life and the filter I make every decision through.
+However, as I grow in my spiritual maturity.
+I know my faith in God through Jesus Christ is the most important thing in my life and the filter I make every decision through.
 So I thought it was time I share that with you.

 God had given me a boldness I never had before and I want everyone to know His great love.

 I grew up in a non-religious home however, I did go to Catholic school because my mom thought it was a better school system than the public school.
 I always believed in God but never had a personal relationship like I do now.

 In my teen years, I was walking a dangerous path that many teens do.
 Lots of partying and poor decisions that I regret.
 I know my parents feared for what I would end up like.
 This was part of the reason they moved me from a large city to a smaller town.

 Hating them at the time but now in hindsight, it was the best thing that ever happened to me.